 Technician: Due to the increase in the number of special projects within the City, the Department is adding two new positions.
-Work is ramping up and project schedules are becoming more critical.
-The additional staff is needed to manage the daily activities and growing demands for plan reviews and approvals while providing the service needed to meet deadlines and maintain customer satisfaction.
-The cost to Measure C for the two new positions is \$55,700.
+Work is ramping up and project schedules are becoming more critical; therefore, the additional staff is needed to manage the daily activities and growing demands for plan reviews and approvals while providing the service needed to meet deadlines and maintain customer satisfaction.
+The cost to Measure C for the two new positions is \$55,700 with the remaining balance of \$165,100 being charged to other capital labor funds.

-One Methyl Methacrylate (MMA) Skid Mounted Stencil Rig: The request is due to the large amount of MMA that is being applied to various streets throughout the city with the addition of bike lanes.
+One Methyl Methacrylate (MMA) Skid

+Mounted Stencil Rig: The request is due to the large amount of MMA that is being applied to various streets throughout the City with the addition of bike lanes.
 The new skid rig will provide Street Maintenance the proper equipment to maintain this material across the City.
 The cost for the equipment is \$167,400.